Vile Luxury

-Vile Luxury is the third studio album by American experimental metal band Imperial Triumphant.
+Vile Luxury is the third studio album by American avant-garde metal band Imperial Triumphant.
 It was released on July 13, 2018, through Gilead Media.
 The album was recorded at Colin Marston's Menegroth Studios in New York City.

 Touring

 Following the release of the studio album Vile Luxury, Imperial Triumphant embarked on their first European tour in April 2019, including a show at Roadburn Festival.
 This was followed by further European dates in November 2019, including headlining the 'Cult Never Dies Stage' at Damnation Festival in Leeds, UK.

 Reception

 Angry Metal Guy awarded the album a "great" score of 4.5/5, calling it "ugly but regal, diseased and extravagant."
 Metal Injection gave it a score of 8.5/10.